-Our pastor has shared before that the two greatest days are the day we are born and the reason we find out why.
+Our pastor has shared before that our two greatest days are the day we are born and the day we figure out why.
 Groups are a great place to foster that purpose and meaning for individuals, couples and families to discover their own gifts to share their time, talents and treasures with those around them.

 MAKE A DIFFERENCE

 A leader is someone who leads.
 Part of the goal is to continue to create a culture of raising up and developing current and future leaders to impact and invest in others for eternity.
 The multiplying effect in all our group settings is foundational to having more groups at ROCC and beyond.

 THERE ARE SEVERAL GROUP OPTIONS FOR THIS SEMESTER (see below for description):